2021 Journalism Degree Guide

 Journalism Degree Types

 There are various different levels of journalism degrees.
-You can spend many years getting as high as a research / scholarship based doctorate's in journalism to something that takes less time like a first year certificate.
+You can get anything from a associate's degree in journalism to the highest journalism degree, a research/scholarship based doctorate.
 How long it takes to complete some common journalism degree levels is shown below.

 |Degree||Credit Requirements||Typical Program Length|